According to the legend of the Higley copper, a Connecticut doctor with a powerful thirst and a copper mine minted the colony’s first copper coins.

 Samuel Higley undoubtedly had help mining his copper.
 And it isn’t clear if he himself made the steel dies or struck the coins from them.

-Making your own coins, as you might suspect, was against the law in the 1730s.
-English authorities had shut down John Hull’s had minted coins in Massachusetts Bay Colony until English authorities shut it down in 1682.
+Making your own coins, as you might suspect, violated the law in the 1730s.
+John Hull had minted coins in Massachusetts Bay Colony until English authorities shut him down in 1682.
 But the colonists suffered a shortage of small coins, and the British authorities couldn’t always enforce the law.

 One version of the Higley copper legend has it that Simsbury’s local tavernkeeper stopped accepting Higley’s threepence after he’d accumulated quite a few of them.
 Another story says people started complaining the coin wasn’t worth two-and-a-half cents more than the British halfpennies then circulating.